b-sandrine/widget_presentation-/README.md

 # InteractiveViewer Widget

-> A built-in Flutter widget that lets users pan, zoom, and rotate any child widget using touch gestures — no packages required.
+> A built-in Flutter widget that lets users pan, zoom, and rotate any child widget using touch gestures, note, no packages required.

 ---